 Recent examples of how Mike has helped clients include:

 - securing the mediated settlement of court proceedings on behalf of an employer accused of benefiting from confidential information supplied by a new employee in breach of a restrictive covenant with their former employer;

 - a restructuring programme of a business which involved collective consultation with staff;

 - successfully defending a school in employment tribunal proceedings brought against them by a teaching union following their decision to move employees to a performance related pay scheme; and

 - advising a senior executive in the retail sector on the terms of a multi-million pound severance package and negotiating post-termination covenants.

 Adam handles high value and complex claims for employers and senior executives involving allegations of unfair dismissal, discrimination, breach of contract or violation of the rules on whistleblowing.
 Advising on restrictive covenants following the departure of senior personnel.

-Adam acts for domestic and international businesses across a range of sectors, including hospitality, media, facilities management, financial services, construction, sports, manufacturing and charities.
-He assists employers, senior-ranking executives and groups of employees who wish to bring a collective claim via a group action.
+Adam acts for domestic and international businesses across a range of sectors, including pharmaceutical / medical, hospitality, construction, media, financial services, sports and manufacturing.

 Recent examples of how Adam has helped clients include: